 Past events include fall hikes, snow tubing, SkyZone, and a Logic School favorite, Man Hunt.
 (Activities vary each year).

 Logic School students also have the opportunity to participate in clubs.
 Most clubs meet during Extra Help time (after school) and all clubs are student driven.
-Students have great ideas for clubs, and though some are more involved than others, students follow a few simple steps together with the Student Activities Director to establish their club.
+Students have great ideas for clubs, and though some are more involved than others, students follow a few simple steps together with the Dean of Students to establish their club.
 Clubs established by students in the past have included:

 - FIRST Lego League Robotics Team